Jayy001/Carta/README.md

 rm.display()
 ```

 I've made the decision to have widgets be manually added like this to make it easier to manage when making apps).
 We can do this easily with `add(args*)`, where `args*` are any `Widget` types - For example,

 ```python
 rm.add(my_button, label1, logo)
 ```

-And then display it to the rm!
+And then display it to the rM!
 The `display()` function will take all the currently active `Widgets` and convert them into something that simple can understand and render.
 The active widgets are all stored in the `screen` list (in this case `rm.screen`) and you can easily access and modify any of the widgets in there at any time via the `lookup` function which will return the `Widget` object that has the corresponding ID

 ```python
 print(rm.lookup("<id>"))